rizac/gfzreport/gfzreport/templates/tutorial/_chap_web_on_server.rst

 or, for stations with the same name:

-[station]-[channel]-1.png, [station]-[channel]-1.png
+[station]-[channel]-1.png, [station]-[channel]-2.png

-(the number indicates the station start time, in increasing order).
+(the number should match the station start time, e.g. between "AW-HHZ-1" and "AW-HHZ-5", the latter is more recent).

-Actually, "-" needs to be a sequence of one or more non-alphanumeric characters.
+Actually, "-" can be any sequence of one or more non-alphanumeric characters (using "-" is maybe better to remember).

 The instrument uptime figure can have any name.